DanPearce/CI_PP1_KathyCakes/README.md

 <img src="docs/validation/error-access-contact.png">
 </details>

-- When initially running the 404.html page through the accessibility validator, there were errors due to contrast as I had forgotten to change the css for the 'error' section to change the colour.
+- When initially running the 404.html page through the accessibility validator, there were errors due to contrast as I had forgotten to change the CSS for the 'error' section to change the colour.
 This was easily fixed by modifying the CSS slightly.
 <details><summary>404 Error</summary>
 <img src="docs/validation/error-access-404.png">
 </details>